Wood

 Solid Hardwood

 Many people prefer the quality and long-life of solid hardwood flooring.
-About 90-percent of realtors state that hardwood floors make a house more marketable.
-The result—homes with hardwood floor coverings sell faster and at a higher price than those that have other types of flooring.
-Commonly, solid hardwood comes in widths of ¾-inch with a 5/16-inch top layer.
-Here are some hard facts about solid hardwood floors.
+Most Realtors will tell you that hardwood floors make a house more marketable.
+Realtors often say that homes with hardwood floor coverings sell faster and at a higher price than those that have other types of flooring.
+That may be true, however most people cannot tell the difference between wood floors just by looking, so their theory may apply to all types of wood flooring.

 Advantages: